DOE-ID Bi-Weekly Summary

 No incidents to report.

-Waste Shipments: Transuranic waste shipments continue to pick up from the Advanced Mixed Waste Treatment Project.
-Eighteen of nineteen planned shipments of contact-handled transuranic waste were made for the week ending May 1, 2010.
-Thirteen of the shipments contained exhumed waste from the Accelerated Retrieval Project.
+Waste Shipments: Eighteen of 19 planned shipments of contact-handled transuranic waste were shipped to the Waste Isolation Pilot Plant in New Mexico for disposal in the week ending May 21, 2010.
+Fifteen of these shipments contained formerly buried transuranic waste exhumed and packaged from the Accelerated Retrieval Project.

 Idaho Cleanup Project